flynn-nrg/tornado-amiga/examples/simple_screen_rtg/README.md

 * Initialise the graphics subsystem.
 We're using a system friendly 320x256 8BPL screen with chunky buffers.
 * A very simple demo loop with calls to the c2p routine and a wait for mouse press.

-Note that we did not use the ```KILL_OS``` flag, so Tornado will be running in OS friendly mode.
+Note that we did not use the ```CLOSE_OS``` flag, so Tornado will be running in OS friendly mode.
 You can drag the screen or switch between tasks while the effect is running!

 The compressed TNDO file was created using the *tndo_compress* tool from the file Capsule_logo.png after converting it to raw using *png2raw*.